 Student Success Center

-If you need assistance in the classroom, navigating your major, or a counselor, Avila’s Student Success Center is here to help.
-Your success is what makes Avila special and the SSC is here to help you transition into college and assist you throughout your college career.
+If you need help in the classroom, help with your schedule, or a counselor, Avila’s Student Success Center (SSC) is here.
+Your success is what makes Avila special.
+The SSC makes your move into college smoother and can assist you throughout your college journey.

 Take the next step